 In the late 1800s, the local Phoenicians discovered the joy of being at the Arizona Falls.
-The water made a cool place to picnic, socialize and just meet.
-Today, the Arizona Falls has been transformed into an art piece that you can once again come by and enjoy the cool water.
+The water made a fantastic place to picnic, socialize and meet.
+Today, the Arizona Falls has transformed into an art piece that you can once again come by and enjoy the cool water.

 History of the canal

 The Arizona Cancel is nearly 50 miles long and part of the Salt River Project’s (SRP) 131-mile water distribution system.
-It was constructed in the late 1880s for farm irrigation and helped spur the development of several communities including Sunnyslope, Glendale, and Peoria.
-The water comes from the Salt River and begins its journey from the Granite Reef Diversion Dam and ends up in the New River near the Arrowhead Towne Center.
+It was constructed in the late 1880s for farm irrigation and helped spur the development of several communities, including Sunnyslope, Glendale, and Peoria.
+The water comes from the Salt River, begins its journey from the Granite Reef Diversion Dam, and ends up in the New River near the Arrowhead Towne Center.

 History of the falls

 Since the canals were created, they have been a meeting place for people to enjoy the water.
 At the present-day location at 56 street in the Arcadia neighborhood, the canal had a 20-foot drop.

 The flow of water creates an ideal place to have a system for hydroelectric power.
 The first hydroelectric plant at the falls was built in 1902 by the Phoenix Light and Fuel Company.
 Unfortunately, there was a period of drought and then a period of heavy flooding in 1905, and the hydroelectric plant was damaged and sat unused.

 In 1913 the plant was rebuilt by SRP and the United States Reclamation Service and was one of the earliest sources of power produced by SRP.

 The Arizona Falls produced power until the 1950s when it shut down.
 In 2003 the historic waterfall was brought back as a meeting place by SRP, the Phoenix Arts Commission, and the Arcadia neighborhood.
 Lajos Heder and Mags Harries designed the new site.